dizhang168/shadow-dom-selection/selection-api-spec-changes.md

 to

-7. If focus is **composed-before** anchor, set this's direction to backwards.
+7. If focus is **composed before** anchor, set this's direction to backwards.
 Otherwise, set it to forwards.
-8. Set this's **composed-focus** to focus and this's **composed-anchor** to anchor.
+8. Set this's **composed focus** to focus and this's **composed anchor** to anchor.

 ### getComposedRanges

 We update the existing steps:

 2. Otherwise, let startNode be start node of the range associated with this, and let startOffset be start offset of the range.
-   ...
+3. ...
-3. Let endNode be end node of the range associated with this, and let endOffset be end offset of the range.
+4. Let endNode be end node of the range associated with this, and let endOffset be end offset of the range.

 to be

 2. Otherwise, let startNode and startOffset be the node and offset of the **composed anchor** if direction is "forward" or of the **composed focus** else.
-   ...
+3. ...
-3. Let endNode and endOffset be the node and offset of the **composed focus** if direction is "forward" or of the **composed anchor** else.
+4. Let endNode and endOffset be the node and offset of the **composed focus** if direction is "forward" or of the **composed anchor** else.

 ### Other Selection API spec updates

-We should update the definiton of **direction** and others that use before/after/equal to use composed-before/composed-after/composed-equal.
+We should update the definiton of **direction** and others that use before/after/equal to use composed before/composed after/composed equal.